Tyrn/wei/the-insider-en.typ

 picked up in a drawer in the office  and, having extracted the battery,  was contemplating the "doughnut" thoughtfully.
 Ten meters away from  Ashinik,  a huge basalt rock arose; it had been left on the field since it was too heavy to transport.
-Now, a  regular  Atari could drag the rock away in two trips - it  was  cut in  half and black basalt foam  bubbled  at the  jagged wound's edges.
+Now, a  regular  Atari could drag the rock away in two trips---it  was  cut in  half and black basalt foam  bubbled  at the  jagged wound's edges.

-     The  light on the "doughnut" top blinked  red  -  the battery was dead.
+     The  light on the "doughnut" top blinked  red---the battery was dead.
 When Bemish approached, the zealot threw the gun on the grass and asked.

      "Why didn't Kissur shoot me?"
 Bemish rolled on his feet.